Stevedow99/dbt-cloud-cancel-running-ci-job-action/README.md

 ### Example using workflow to cancel job runs and then post information about the cancelled job runs in a PR comment

-This workflow will produce a PR comment that looks like this job runs are cancelled:
+This workflow will produce a PR comment that looks like this when job runs are cancelled:

 ![image](./documentation_pics/image_1.png)